A Grammar of Hypotheses for Visualization, Data, and Analysis: Demonstration of the Grammar

-This hypothesis needs to pre-compute the average visitor stay lengths per week or month, and the average amount of nesting over the same time interval.
-Although the average visitor stay is computable, there is \textbf{Insufficient Data} ($H_A \not\subset H_D$) to compute nesting activity, and thus to verify the hypothesis.
+This grammar evaluates whether the duration of a visitor's stay in the park is inversely correlated with nesting activity.
+We need to pre-compute the average visitor stay length per week or month, and the average amount of nesting over the same time interval.
+Although the average visitor stay is computable, there is \textbf{Insufficient Data} (H$_A \not\subset $H$_D$) to compute nesting activity, and thus we cannot verify the hypothesis.